felixgrunberger/Native_RNAseq_Microbes/README.md

 A commented version of the data analysis process can be found here: <a href="https://github.com/felixgrunberger/Native_RNAseq_Microbes/tree/master/data_analysis">data_analysis</a>

 **********
+## License

-This project is under the general MIT License.
+This project is under the general MIT License - see the [LICENSE](LICENSE) file for details

 **********